YOURLS/awesome/README.md

 - [Blacklist IPs](https://github.com/LudoBoggio/YourlsBlacklistIPs) - A simple plugin to blacklist IPs from shortening URLs.
 - [BlackList User-Agent](https://github.com/8Mi-Tech/yourls-ban-useragent):test_tube: - A simple plugin to blacklist User-Agent from shortening URLs.
 - [Block details while not login](https://github.com/taozhiyu/block-details-while-not-login) - Blocks access to the details page when not logged in.
+- [Broken Banisher](https://github.com/ptrsmk/hp-broken-banisher) - Semi-automatically audits links already in your database and banishes the broken ones.
 - [Bulk Import and Shorten](https://github.com/vaughany/yourls-bulk-import-and-shorten) - Import links from a CSV file.
 - [Bulk URL Shortening](https://github.com/tdakanalis/bulk_api_bulkshortener) - Shortening of multiple URLs with one API request.